tl;dr Link to heading

 10 North Carolina 8.40

-getting it less wrong
+getting it less wrong Link to heading

 Using spatial joins, I created a dataset of intersections between each tract and a five-mile buffer around its centroid.
 This is surprisingly fast, and gives results that are close to the reference solution: